-If there is another cliched buzz word around at the moment that is of equal validity, it’s that of the boomerang or returnee employee.
-Just as with the need to continue your engagement with your gig workers even after their contract work has ended in order to have them primed for their next gig, we should also be looking to keep our ‘alumni’ employees engaged.
+If there is another cliched buzzword around at the moment that is of equal validity, it’s that of the boomerang or returnee employee.
+As well as continuing your engagement with your gig workers even after their contract work has ended (in order to have them primed for their next gig), you should also be looking to keep your ‘alumni’ employees engaged.

 As jobs for life are a thing of the past, organisations are seeing more cases of former employees returning to work for them.
 In most cases this is a hugely positive step as they bring all their past knowledge and understanding with them but with the added benefit of the new experience and skills they’ve gained elsewhere.

 We could perhaps look to university alumni programmes to gain a better understanding of how to engage with former employees, taking their processes and tools but with a different proposition.

 Perhaps creating a platform for an organisation to share knowledge and insight to past, present and future employees might be a starting point; creating a go-to place for industry knowledge and updates.
 Whilst the focus wouldn’t be recruitment, it would allow for continued engagement with your talent pools.
 Capco, a global management consultancy, has started doing just this using live group chats to connect with potential talent and share ideas and stories.